SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 {randomString}
 ```

-If your application returns a status code other than `200` or fails to respond with the value of the **validationToken** parameter, the request to create a new subscription will fail.
+If your application returns a status code other than `200`, or fails to respond with the value of the **validationToken** parameter, the request to create a new subscription fails.

 ## Receiving notifications

-The notification payload will inform your application that an event occurred in a given resource for a given subscription.
-Multiple notifications to your application may be batched together into a single request, if multiple changes occurred in the resource within the same time period.
+The notification payload informs your application that an event occurred in a given resource for a given subscription.
+Multiple notifications to your application may be batched together into a single request if multiple changes occurred in the resource within the same time period.

-The notification payload body will also contain your client state if you used it when creating the subscription.
+The notification payload body also contains your client state if you used it when creating the subscription.

 ### Webhook notification resource